mars-protocol/multichain-liquidator-bot/README.md

 ### Docker

+Before starting, ensure your user can run Docker commands without `sudo`.
+If you can't, refer to [DigitalOcean's guide (Step 2)](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-22-04)

+For Docker we assume you're using the local registry built into Docker.
+You can see all your existing images by using `docker images`

+We provide convenience Makefiles for each service to ease compiling and building Docker containers.
+To build all the Docker images, use the top-level Makefile by running `make docker_build` in the project root.
+This will compile the service and build the Docker images locally for each service.

+Once the images are available for the collector, health checker and executor you may change the config in the manager's Makefile located at `./manager/Makefile`.
+You'll need to tweak the settings for the RPC, Hive and websocket endpoints as well as COLLECTOR_CONFIG, EXECUTOR_CONFIG and HEALTH_CHECKER_CONFIG to match your setup.

+When you're ready to start the service, do `make run_manager` from the project root.
+This will start the manager service and it will deploy the other services as needed.

 ### AWS using Elastic Container Service (ECS)

 The guide below does not provide the optimal security setup for the cluster,